BeAPI/bea-media-analytics/README.md

 # Who ?

-Created by [Be API](https://beapi.fr/), the French WordPress leader Agency.
+Created by [Be API](https://beapi.fr/), the French WordPress leader Agency since 2009.
 Based in Paris, we are more than 30 people and always [hiring](https://beapi.workable.com/) some fun and talented guys.
 So we will be pleased to work with you.

 Maintained by [Maxime CULEA](https://maximeculea.fr).